apptainer/singularity-userdocs/encryption.rst

 .. note::

-        Passphrase encryption is less secure the encrypting containers using a PEM file and private RSA key (detailed below).
-Passphrase encryption is provided as a convenience, and as a way for users to familiarize themselves with the encrypted container workflow, but users running encrypted containers in production are encouraged to use a PEM key.
+        Passphrase encryption is less secure than encrypting containers using an RSA key pair (detailed below).
+Passphrase encryption is provided as a convenience, and as a way for users to familiarize themselves with the encrypted container workflow, but users running encrypted containers in production are encouraged to use asymmetric keys.

 In case of plaintext passphrase encryption, a passphrase is supplied by one of the following methods.